Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

               deltas
             * `Comparisons.Threshold.PERCENT_CHANGE` will be used for tests in which you want to measure the percent change of the score in comparison to the compare to scores
-                * If you choose to use these methods, you can use a `percentageAllowed` variable to run assertions and make sure your new score is within X percent of the compared to scores
+                * If you choose to use these methods, you can use a `percentChangeAllowed` variable to run assertions and make sure your new score is within X percent of the compared to scores

 ### Exposed Methods for Use